What are “stems”?

 How long does separation take?

-Simple Stems processes audio locally on your machine, so the amount of time it takes to separate largely depends on the specs of your machine and the amount of audio being split.
-Generally, with an average computer, you can expect every recorded minute to take about ten seconds of processing time.
+Simple Stems processes audio locally on your machine, so the time it takes to separate largely depends on the performance of your machine and the amount of audio being split.
+As an example, a MacBook Pro M2 Pro (12-core) with light background tasks was able to split a 6-minute track in a little under 3 minutes.

 How well does Simple Stems decompose audio?

 The largest factor determining the quality of the separation is the source material.
-Clean, well-mixed studio recordings will generally separate quite well; however, noisy or crowded audio may be more of a struggle.
-Whether or not the quality is good enough for you will depend on your individual use case.
+Clean, well-mixed studio recordings will generally separate nicely; however, noisy or crowded audio may produce stems with more artifacts.
+Whether they will sound good enough to you depends on your personal use case, though we’ve found it works great for common situations like remixing or creating karaoke versions of songs — especially if you have previous experience working with these types of stems.

-We offer a full version of Simple Stems free for 30-days, which we recommend you try before purchasing.
-You can also check out the video below for a deeper dive into the capabilities (and weaknesses) of the algorithm.
+We a full version of Simple Stems free for 30-days, which we encourage you to try before purchasing.

 What audio formats are accepted?